qcri-social/AIDR/AIDR-Operator's-Manual.md

 Name: a name for your collection, typically the name of a crisis/disaster, e.g. "Typhoon Haiyan"

-Code: a machine-readable code for your collection, which allows AIDR to uniquely identify your collection.
+Short name: Collection code consists of alpha-numeric shortcode name to a collection.
+Space are not allowed.
+For example, Sandy2012.
+This is a machine-readable code for your collection that allows AIDR to uniquely identify your collection.
 A suggested code will appear in the field which you can use or change to suit your requirements.
 Conventionally a code in the format Year-Month-Name is used for this code.
 It is important to remember that this field can not be edited later.

 Keywords: comma-separated keywords to filter the Twitter stream.
 You can specify up to 400 keywords in this field.